absalom-muc/MHI-AC-Ctrl/SPI.md

 Yellow: SCK; Purple: MOSI
 # SPI Frame
 A frame starts with three signature bytes, followed by 15 data bytes and 2 bytes for a checksum.
 The following table shows the structure of a frame.
-In the ESP8266 and in the description mainly the short names are used.
+In the ESP8266 program code and in the description mainly the short names are used.

 raw byte # | long name | short name
 ---- | ---- | ----